Computer Science (M.S.)

 The Master of Science in Computer Science opens pathways in a computer science career, whether to pursue further graduate studies or enter the workforce as a developer or researcher.

-The Master of Science in Computer Science is designed to prepare you for a Ph.D. program or to enter a research/development career in the computer science industry.
+Prepare for a Ph.D. program or to enter a research/development career in the computer science industry with a Master of Science in Computer Science.
 To complete the program, choose from a master’s thesis, master’s project, or coursework-only.

 Core courses are organized into three categories of computer science: programming, systems, and theory.
 The degree may be earned strictly through coursework, however, there are options to develop, complete, and defend a master’s thesis, or a master’s project.